China: Pheasant Hides

 Flights before and after the tour start/end, visa, travel insurance, tips to tour leaders, laundry, drinks, and other items of a personal nature.

-Day 1: Arrivals into Chengdu International Airport (CTU) for overnight near the airport.
+Day 1: Arrivals into Fuzhou International Airport (FOC) for overnight near the airport.

-Day 15: After another session in the hide, we will transfer to Xinyang International Airport (XIY) where the tour ends this evening.
+Day 3: Morning in the area before returning to Xinyang International Airport (XAI) where the extension ends this afternoon.